Back Home

 By playing with sizes, shapes and colors, Hi Suk projects the "hang ha li" towards modernity, turning them into purely art objects.

-A few words of techniques:
+A few words about technics:

 A "hang ha li" is made out of sandstone, fired at about 1300°C. Enamels are iron oxide based (not toxic), so can handle food.
 A 50 cm high "hang ha li" weighs about 10 kg, and requires about 40 kg of clay!